utksh1/SecuScan/CONTRIBUTING.md

 - Notes about documentation, migrations, environment variables, or breaking behavior when relevant

 Try to keep one pull request focused on one problem.
 If a change touches unrelated areas, split it into separate PRs when possible.

+### PR Size and Generated Artifacts

+To keep reviews manageable, an automated workflow will post an advisory warning if a PR exceeds **50 changed files** or **1,000 total lines**.
+We encourage splitting unusually large changes into smaller, focused pull requests.

+Additionally, please ensure you never commit auto-generated artifacts (such as `playwright-report/`, `test-results/`, `dist/`, or `.vite/`).
+The workflow will flag these if they are accidentally included.
+If this happens, remove them using `git rm --cached -r <path>`.

 ## Contribution Scoring